Trallong: Places of worship

 The parish church is dedicated to St David and is located in the village centre, close to the village hall.
 The former Salem Calvinistic Methodist Chapel was built in 1831 on the road leading west to Trallong Common.
 It closed in the 20th century and is now a residence.
 The Soar Baptist church, built in 1827 and rebuilt in 1874 remains open in 2017.

 Railway

 The community was once crossed by the Neath and Brecon Railway which opened in 1866 for goods and in 1877 for passengers.
 There was a halt at Aberbran and private halts on the south side of the line for both the Penpont and Abercamlais estates.
-The overbridge on the road approach road to Abercamlais still remains in 2017 as do the large masonry abutments each side of the River Usk where the railway crossed it just south of Trallong Common where the road also crosses to join the A40 main road.
+The overbridge on the approach road to Abercamlais remains as of 2017 as do the large masonry abutments each side of the River Usk where the railway crossed it just south of Trallong Common.